nightsense/nightshell/README.md

 ## step 2 - shell configuration

-This step configures the shell to set the terminal theme on startup.
+This step configures the shell to load the terminal theme on startup.

 > Note: this step isn't necessary for theming terminal vim.